The Evolution

 Then I saw Helix DB — a new YC-backed vector database — and something clicked.
 This was exactly the kind of large-scale engineering project I’d been wanting to take on.
 Not another wrapper, not another MCP integration, but the actual infrastructure that the whole software industry runs on.
 When I think about what reflects real SWE and ML expertise, I think about databases — every company uses them, and the engineering underneath is genuinely deep.

-I’d also just built Kaelum (LATS-based inference with a reward model and online policy router), which taught me how neural network routing works.
+I’d also just built Kaelum (LATS-based agentic router with a reward model and online policy selection), which taught me how neural network routing works.
 Between that and the deep RAG experience, I had this realization: instead of building smart applications on top of dumb databases, what if the database itself was natively smart?
 Auto-adjusted search mechanisms, intelligent index selection, a system that understands its own workload rather than being a manual machine.
 With the agentic boom happening, this felt like the right direction.

 Planning